jordigoyanes/BitBlocks/README.md

 ```
 git pull https://github.com/jordigoyanes/BitBlocks.git
 ```
-That should add a folder called BitBlocks containing this full repository.
+That should add a folder called BitBlocks containing this full repository, including the README.
+This is important because a different file structure will make this plugin fail.
+It is meant to be contained so it's easier to update.
+And you know, open-source means incoming updates.

 3- Now from your minecraft server terminal, execute **/reload** or **/js refresh()** so ScriptCraft enables BitBlocks.
 #### You have to edit a few variables to make this plugin work: